GITMCode/GITM/srcDoc/index.md

 We provide a code in srcPython called gitm_makerun.py that will take the default UAM.in file, change the start/end times, download IMF and AE files, and flip switches that you may want.

+For more information on plotting, please see [the plotting description page](plotters.md).

 ## The More Thorough Start

 Please see the [installation page](install.md) page for more info on how to